Closing on a Dream

 Noooooooooooooo!

-After all the failed offers and then the loss of this fantastic property, I’ve never felt more bummed out in my life than I did that day.
-Sure, every property I tried to buy had something I loved, but this one?
+After all the failed offers and then the loss of this fantastic property, I’ve never felt more dejected than I did that day.
+This was the place.
+It was my dream land.
+And now it was gone.

 Working hard and getting lucky.